zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 First, tape anything you don't want painted white using painter's tape.
 This includes weather stripping, latches and door panels.

-There's multiple brands of this anti-rust paint.
+There's multiple brands of this rust-conversion paint.
 Some come in a spray can.
 The really heavy duty stuff comes in a two part mixture you brush on.
 Use the one of your choosing to paint over any exposed metal that you grinded.

 <img src="../img/post-images/preparation-painting2.jpg" />